Car Repair Loans

 Car repair loans for bad credit

 If you have poor credit history or a less-than-perfect credit score, you might feel apprehensive about applying for a loan.
-You can check your credit score for free at Experian, or for a monthly fee at Equifax and TransUnion.
+You can check your credit score with Experian, Equifax and TransUnion.
+Some of these services may charge a monthly fee.

 If your credit score is looking a little worse for wear, it may still be possible for you to get a car repair loan.
 Some of the lenders on our panel are willing to consider applications from those with bad credit.
-However, you should bear in mind that your borrowing options might be limited, and you could be presented with higher interest rates.
+However, you should bear in mind that your borrowing options might be limited, and you could be presented with a higher rate of interest.

 Our soft search credit check makes it possible for you to check your eligibility for a loan without affecting your credit score, which could give you peace of mind.